raviqqe/raviqqe.github.io/src/pages/resume.md

 ### [Stak](https://github.com/raviqqe/stak) (Rust, Scheme)

 - A Scheme virtual machine (VM) and ahead-of-time bytecode compiler based on [Ribbit](https://github.com/udem-dlteam/ribbit/tree/main).
+- No `alloc` and no `std`.
-- The VM is designed to run on a machine stack.
+- Its VM is designed to run on a machine stack.
 - Very small memory footprints of a few kilobytes.
 - Performance comparable with [Gambit Scheme](http://gambitscheme.org/)